 There is a wealth of information online regarding the benefits of raw food.
 Here is a link to get you started.
 All About Raw Food by Dr. Larry Siegler

-If you are unable to feed your cat raw food, VOKRA recommends the following brands of food: Felidae (pink square on label), Wellness, Azmira, Innova.
+If you are unable to feed your cat raw food, VOKRA recommends the following brands of food: First Mate, Wellness, Azmira, Innova.
 We do not recommend any super market brands, ever, or feeding dry food.